ndhorton/ls170/ls171/urls/urls_notes.md

   * We convert the character to its numeric code in US-ASCII hexadecimal representation and if it is a single digit we must add a leading `0`
   * This number is then prefixed with `%`
   * So, e.g., `/` becomes `%2F` or `%2f` (either case will work but upper case is preferred by W3C)

+3:9 **<u>Summary</u>**

+* URL encoding is a technique whereby certain characters in a URL are replaced with a `%` symbol followed by two hexadecimal digits representing the characters ASCII value
+* URL encoding is used if a character has no corresponding character in the ASCII set, is unsafe because it is used for encoding other characters [i.e. `%`], or is reserved for special use within URLs